adammgross2/adamgrossphotography/notebook/on_being_alone.md

 awesome polarized dad glasses (my friends call them that because they’re so unstylish they make me look like a dad) without care.
 Because strangers are just strangers and can become invisible very easily.
 Especially when they’re foreigners and don’t speak English natively, or at all.
-1. **Consistency vs. impulse and dynamicness**: Every day you make tons of decisions.
+#### Consistency vs. impulse and dynamicness
+Every day you make tons of decisions.
 When you are with other people you naturally make decisions that create a trail of rationality – this is how you can live easily with other people.
 The more predictable and understandable your actions, the easier you are to get along with, cooperate with, and coordinate with.
 Consistent behavior is a fundamental thread in social relationships.
 However, our emotional states are incredibly inconsistent.